dxw/playbook/playbook.md

 ### Report a lost or stolen device used for work

-* Submit an urgent ticket by sending an email to support-emergency@dxw.com stating which work device was lost or stolen and when the incident had occured.
+* Submit an urgent ticket by sending an email to support-emergency@dxw.com stating which work device was lost or stolen and when the incident had occurred
-* Our support staff will be immediately notified, at any time of day.
+* Our support staff will be immediately notified, at any time of day

 ### Expenses